-When I bought a glass vase with wood bead handles at Kirkland’s (Here is another option for a glass jar from Antique Farmhouse), I remembered that I had bought 2 packages of wood beads at Joann a few months earlier.
-I thought I could carry over the beaded handles of the glass vase to a wood bead project ~ assuming I could find where to put the beads.
+I bought a glass vase with wood bead handles at Kirkland’s a few years ago.
+(Here is another option for a glass jar ) I had bought 2 packages of wood beads.
+I thought I could carry over the beaded handles of the glass vase to a wood bead project – assuming I could find where to put the beads.

 In addition to the wood beads, I needed jute twine, which I already had on hand.
 I keep the jute in a jar with a hole in the top.
 (This was a freebie from Haven a few years ago and originally had a straw in it.)